Ninth Annual Workshop for the Energy Efficient HPC Working Group (EE HPC WG)

 This workshop is unique in that it provides a forum for sharing power and energy best practices and lessons learned from supercomputing centers from around the world.
 Discussion and audience participation is encouraged.
 There are presentations, panels and discussions.
 Presenters are mostly from major governmental and academic supercomputing centers.
 The panels encourage discussion around more controversial topics and include panelists from supercomputing centers, academic institutions as well as the vendor community.

-Panel and Birds of Feathers Dates and times TBD
+Panel and Birds of Feathers

 PANEL: “If you can’t measure it, you can’t improve it” -- Software Improvements from Power/Energy Measurement Capabilities

 "If you can't measure it, you can't improve it."
 We now have some sites that are extremely well instrumented for measuring power and energy.
 Lawrence Berkeley National Laboratory’s supercomputing center is a prime example, with sensors, data collection and analysis capabilities that span the facility and computing equipment.
 We have made major gains in improving the energy efficiency of the facility as well as computing hardware, but there are still large gains to be had with software- particularly application software.
 Just tuning code for performance isn’t enough; the same time to solution can have very different power profiles.
 We are at the point where measurement capabilities are allowing us to see cross-cutting issues- such as the cost of spin waits.
 These new measurement capabilities should provide a wealth of information to see the tall poles in the tent.
 This panel will explore how we can identify these emerging tall poles.

 BOF: Data Analytics for System and Facility Energy Management